ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    Since the sorts of mail typically protected by DMARC participants tend to only have single Authors, DMARC participants generally operate under a slightly restricted profile of RFC5322 with respect to the expected syntax of this field.
-See {#mail-receiver-actions}
-   for details.
+See Section 6.6 for details.

 6. Policy